Summary of Significant Accounting Policies

 Basis of Presentation

-Our Consolidated Financial Statements have been prepared in accordance with GAAP.
-The Consolidated Financial Statements include the accounts of Cheniere Partners and its majority owned subsidiaries.
-All intercompany accounts and transactions have been eliminated in consolidation.
+Our Consolidated Financial Statements were prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+The consolidated financial statements include the accounts of Cheniere Energy Partners, L.P. and its majority-owned subsidiaries.
+All significant intercompany accounts and transactions have been eliminated in consolidation.

 Cash and Cash Equivalents

 We consider all highly liquid investments with an original maturity of three months or less to be cash equivalents.

 Generally, we begin capitalizing the costs of LNG terminal projects once the individual project meets the following criteria: (i) regulatory approval has been received, (ii) financing for the project is available and (iii) management has committed to commence construction.
 Prior to meeting these criteria, most of the costs associated with a project are expensed as incurred.
 These costs primarily include professional fees associated with front-end engineering and design work, costs of securing necessary regulatory approvals, and other preliminary investigation and development activities related to our LNG terminals and related pipelines.

 Generally, costs that are capitalized prior to a project meeting the criteria otherwise necessary for capitalization include: land and lease option costs that are capitalized as property, plant and equipment and certain permits that are capitalized as intangible LNG assets.
 The costs of lease options are amortized over the life of the lease once obtained.
 If no lease is obtained, the costs are expensed.